| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 Brunnlitz (in Czechoslovakia), we managed through such Schindlers to send whole goods

 wagons of aid in the wake of the unfortunate Plaszow inmates.
+In an interview, Dobrowolski said that many German

 industrialists moved their Jewish workers from Poland to the Reich in the final months of

+the war.
 If self-interest was indeed Schindler's early motive for

 helping the Jews, at some later point he crossed the line and began assisting the